springfall2008/batpred/docs/customisation.md

 which will make Predbat create a car charging plan which is taken from the Intelligent Octopus plan you must have set **octopus_intelligent_slot** sensor in apps.yaml to enable this feature.

+If Octopus Intelligent Charging is enabled the switch **'switch.predbat_octopus_intelligent_ignore_unplugged'** can be used to prevent Predbat from assuming the car will be charging when the car is unplugged.
+This will only work correctly if **car_charging_planned** is set correctly in apps.yaml to detect your car being plugged in.

 ## Calculation options

 **switch.predbat_calculate_best_charge** If set to False then charge windows will not be calculated and the